Choosing a Bike

 - Oil: The drivetrain will work quietly, smoothly and with less effort when kept lubed.
 Apply chain lube once or twice a month, depending on use.
 Let it soak it, then wipe off the excess with a cloth.

-Tip: Take your bike to REI or other reputable bike-repair shop for regular maintenance.
+Tip: Take your bike to an REI bike shop near you or other reputable bike-repair shop for regular maintenance.
 An annual service will prolong its life and minimize potential breakdowns